Boundary Fatigue: Systems Physiology of Overfunctioning

 Signs Your System May Be Running Beyond Capacity

 Boundary fatigue rarely appears overnight.
-Most women notice subtle shifts first such as persistent mental tension, anticipatory stress, emotional reactivity, decision fatigue, or difficulty disengaging from responsibility.
-You may notice:
+Most women notice subtle shifts first: persistent mental tension, anticipatory stress, emotional reactivity, decision fatigue, or difficulty disengaging from responsibility.
+Common patterns include:

 - guilt after saying no